ashrafezz817/Migration-Samples/README.md

 The complete application contains approximately **500 Oracle Forms**, with business logic distributed between Oracle Forms and the Oracle Database.

+The samples are representative examples only and should not be interpreted as the complexity distribution of the complete application.

 ## Sample Overview

 | Sample                              | Area               | Complexity | Purpose                             |